gem-coop/governance/New-Maintainer-Checklist.md

 The Project Leader, one other PLC member (ideally a maintainer), and one other TSC member should be made owners on GitHub and Slack:

 - Make them owners on the [`gem-coop` GitHub organisation](https://github.com/orgs/gem-coop/people)
-- Make them owners on the [Gem.coop private Slack](https://gem-coop.slack.com/admin)
-- Make them owners on the [Gem.coop private 1Password](https://gem-coop.1password.com/people)
+- Make them owners on the [Bundler Slack](https://bundler.slack.com/admin)

 When they cease to be an owner, revoke or downgrade their access to all of the above.